rfc1459/newblog/README.md

 #### Note for RVM users

-The absolute minimum supported version of RVM is 1.16.17 and you **must** have a preinstalled MRI 1.9.3-p286 interpreter.
+The absolute minimum supported version of RVM is 1.16.17 and you **must** have a preinstalled MRI 1.9.3 interpreter.

-If your setup meets those requirements, the bundled `.rvmrc` file will set up a new environment called `1.9.3-p286@newblog` and automatically install all required gems via Bundler.
+If your setup meets those requirements, create a new gemset called `newblog` with the appropriate interpreter and then issue a `bundle install` to fetch and install the prerequisites.

 ### Server-side